-Seeking a global approach to deal with the health crisis, the prime minister said earlier, the debates on globalisation have focused on economic issues.
+Seeking a global approach to dealing with the health crisis, the prime minister said earlier that the globalization debates have focused on economic issues.

 “Now, the world must unite and focus on humanity- centric aspects of development.
 Advancements nations make in the health sector will matter more than ever before,” he told the gathering.